 Thanks to you, we’ve been able to fund twice as many Park Improvement Projects as last year, with 20 amazing new projects across the state.
-These projects will bring improvements to your favorite parks in 2018.
+These projects will bring improvements to your favorite parks in the coming year.

 Conconully State Park: Interpretive Cabin Restoration

 This building is a replica of the original Okanogan county seat from 1888, built by the Youth Conservation Corps in 1978.
 In this PIP, funding will go toward restoration to replace rotting logs, like the ones at ground level.
 Funds will go toward cured and hewn logs and hardware; labor will be provided by volunteers.